abraunegg/onedrive/docs/application-config-options.md

 >
 > Are you sure you wish to proceed with --force-sync [Y/N]
 > ```
-> To procceed with this sync task, you must risk accept the actions you are taking.
+> To proceed with this sync task, you must risk accept the actions you are taking.
 If you have any concerns, first use `--dry-run` and evaluate the outcome before proceeding with the actual action.

 ### CLI Option: --get-file-link
 _**Description:**_ This CLI option queries the OneDrive API and return's the WebURL for the given local file.